Jarmila Wolfe: 2012: Wrist injury and loss of form

 Gajdošová then played in the Australian Open, where she faced Maria Kirilenko.
 She was trying to get past the first round for the first time in seven attempts, but lost the match.
 Gajdošová left that disappointing result behind and headed to Fribourg, Switzerland to take on the Swiss in the Fed Cup.
-She competed in the second singles rubber, but had a loss to Stefanie Vögele, 6–0, 6–7, 6–8.
-She then played in the fourth rubber and confirmed a victory for Australia with a 6–3, 3–6, 8–6 win over Amra Sadiković.
+She competed in the second singles rubber, but had a loss to Stefanie Vögele.
+She then played in the fourth rubber and confirmed a victory for Australia with a three-sets win over Amra Sadiković.

 Gajdošová then competed at the Open GdF Suez, where she again lost her opening round in three sets to Monica Niculescu.
-She then lost in the first round of the Qatar Open to Sorana Cîrstea.
-She was the fourth seed at the Malaysian Open where she won her first round over Kathrin Wörle after losing the first set.
+She then lost in the first round of the Qatar Ladies Open to Sorana Cîrstea.
+She was the fourth seed at the Malaysian Open where she won her first round over Kathrin Wörle, after losing the first set.
 She lost her second-round match against Eleni Daniilidou.

 At Indian Wells, she defeated American wildcard CoCo Vandeweghe.
 In the second round she defeated Yanina Wickmayer after another first-set loss.
 She lost in the third round to American Jamie Hampton.
 Gajdošová was down 2–5 in the second-set but came back to win it in a tie-break, but eventually lost the match.
 At the Miami Open, she was dealt a tough first-round match against four-time Grand Slam winner Kim Clijsters, who had not played since the Australian Open semifinal.
-Gajdošová started well and won the opening set before Clijsters came storming back to win with just the loss of one more game.
+Gajdošová started well and won the opening set, before Clijsters came storming back to win with just the loss of one more game.

 Her next tournament was the Family Circle Cup, where she played Stefanie Vögele in the first round and lost in three sets.
 Gajdošová then competed in the 2012 Fed Cup World Group play-offs against Germany in Stuttgart, enjoying a return to good form where she beat top 20 player Julia Görges.
 At the 2012 Summer Olympics, she partnered Anastasia Rodionova in the women's doubles.

 She finished the year as world No. 183.